 Students who receive a grade “C” or below in a course may repeat that course.
 CMN allows students to retake the same course twice to either earn a grade of “C” or above (which is required for prerequisites) or to earn a grade of “B” or above to meet certain program requirements.
 However, for financial aid purposes, students are only allowed one repetition of a previously passed course.

 Both the initial and repeat grades remain on students’ transcripts, but only the most recent grade is used to compute the Grade Point Average.
-Students should discuss their intentions with their Student Achievement Specialist.
+Students should discuss their intentions with their Academic Success Coach.

 Courses may be placed in latency, discontinued, or offered on a different schedule.
 The College does not guarantee the right to retake any course.